sleepydirt/minecraft-server-hosting/README.md

 ```

 Locate your Minecraft ``` world ``` folder on your local machine and take note of its file path.

+With Google Cloud Platform, you are able to drag and drop files directly into your VM.
+Simply upload your entire ```world``` folder into the VM and move it to the directory as the Minecraft server installation.

+# If you are using another provider
 Upload your ``` world ``` folder onto your VM via the command line:
 ```
 $ scp -r /world root@xx.xx.xx.x:/directory